Geoff Vigar

-Geoff Vigar is Professor at School of Architecture, Planning & Landscape, Newcastle University.
-Currently he is the Director of Global Urban Research Unit at the university.
+Geoff Vigar is Professor at the School of Architecture, Planning & Landscape, Newcastle University.
+He is a former Director of the Global Urban Research Unit at the university.

 Research interests

 His research focuses on strategy development and implementation in land-use and transport planning, and the role and incorporation of social and environmental issues into governance practices in particular.
 His research centres on how governance institutions influence different policy pathways both in relation to planning and transport policy but also in wider City strategy-making.